-What is Getenergy Global and Awards?
+What is Getenergy Global?

 Getenergy started as a simple idea in 2004: Let’s bring together providers of education and training (universities, colleges and private training organisations) with national and international upstream oil & gas companies, governments and service providers.
 It seemed to resonate.
-Getenergy Global Expo and Awards has grown to be the anchor event for those professionals responsible for developing human capital in our industry.
+Getenergy Global Expo has grown to be the anchor event for those professionals responsible for developing human capital in our industry.

 This year 400, global industry leaders will convene in Amsterdam.